Otto fuel II

 Otto fuel II is a monopropellant mixture of chiefly propylene glycol dinitrate (an ester of nitric acid and propylene glycol, and structurally similar to nitroglycerin) that is used to drive torpedoes and other weapon systems.
 It was invented by Otto Reitlinger in 1963 (although tests with the substance had taken place before, for example in 1960).
 Otto fuel II, sometimes known simply as Otto fuel, is not related to the Otto cycle; it is named after Reitlinger and for being the second iteration of the fuel.
-It was developed by the US Navy and the first torpedo to use it was the Mark 48 torpedo in the 1960s.

 Properties

 Otto fuel II is a distinct-smelling (described by submariners as being similar in smell to wintergreen oil; i.e. sweet, fruity and minty), reddish-orange, oily liquid that is a mixture of three synthetic substances: propylene glycol dinitrate (the major component), 2-nitrodiphenylamine, and dibutyl sebacate.
 It does not need exposure to any oxidant to ignite and release energy, as its three components will react among themselves whenever vaporised and heated.
 Needing no oxidants and being a stable substance makes Otto fuel II ideal for use in the constrained environment of a submarine.
 Although the fuel can be made to explode, this requires such extreme conditions that it can be regarded as practically stable.
 The vapour pressure of the fuel is low (i.e., it is not volatile), minimizing toxic hazards.
 Finally, the fuel's energy density far surpasses the capacity of the electric battery used in other torpedoes, maximizing range.